nsaeki/read-only-directory.el/README.md

 # read-only-directory.el

-Open files in directory in read-only-mode.
+Open all files always in read-only-mode if those files are in specified directories.

+This el is intented to use avoid changing files when you open someone's file for reading (especially you use auto-save-buffers).

 ## Install